 The most important information from tracking promotion eligibility directly impacts individual students on their journey.
 By using Zen Planner’s belt tracking tools, an instructor can be consistent with each student.
 Whether it is effectively communicating why a student isn’t eligible based on skill level or attendance, the instructor can show the student tangible goals to reach the next level.

 With larger schools it is harder to maintain the same detailed level of individual attention to monitor each student’s progress.
-If the school’s curriculum and standardized time at rank is tracked, Zen Planner can notify the instructor to pay closer attention to particular students.
+If the school’s curriculum and standardized time at rank is tracked, your martial arts software can notify the instructor to pay closer attention to particular students.
 This is a great way to make sure that no one who deserves a promotion falls through the cracks.

 On the business side, using Zen Planner to track belts effectively helps understand the long term patterns of the business.
 Most school owners are already tracking the metrics for retention and attendance at their school.
 Looking at class attendance and drops with the added information of belt level and program gives a different perspective on the knowledge and shows strengths and problem areas for the school.